Healthcare & Medicaid Expansion

 Tip Sheet: Important information for Cubans and Haitians entering the United States regarding Medical Care: This resource, created by NRC-RIM, is intended to provide information for Cubans and Haitians entering the United States regarding Medical Care.

-New COVID-19 resources:
+COVID-19

 • Each U.S. household is eligible to order four free at-home COVID-19 tests.
-Order tests online at covid.gov/tests; the website is available in English and Spanish, and NRC-RIM has guides in several other languages that help people navigate the site
+Order tests online at covid.gov/tests; the website is available in English and Spanish, and NRC-RIM has guides in several other languages that help people navigate the site.

 • Order COVID-19 Tests in 150+ Languages: The U.S. Government has set up a hotline for people who have trouble using the online ordering site or need help in languages other than English.
 Call 1-800-232-0233 from 7 a.m. to 7 p.m.
 CT to order four tests per household.